Builder68/OpenEarlyMacsRAMexpansion/README.md

 ### Inputs signals trough wires

-The following signals are collected trough bodge cables from the LB to the expansion board (J5):
+The following table shows the signals that are collected via bodged cables from the LB to the expansion board (J5):

-*Attention: pin N°1 of J5 is at the top*
+*Please note that pin 1 of connector J5 is located at the top.*

 | SIGNAL                | Location    | Pin N° on J5 | Comment         |
 |:---------------------:|:-----------:|:------------:|:---------------:|